- Published: 09 September 2009 09 September 2009

 In 1963, Alex first won a tender for Mail Service 903 Duaringa-Don River that he was to run until 1985 when Jim took over until 1995.
 One of the early contracts was £325 3s 8d a year.

-Another task at Boolburra was keeping both a record of the rainfall as well as checking the river level.
+Another task at Boolburra was keeping both a record of the rainfall as well as checking the river height.
 Charles Dobbs first took gauge readings in 1926: Alex and Jim continued until 1986 when the Queensland Water Resources Commission decided to close gauging station No 130301.

 A letter from the commission says in part: